folio-org/mod-search/README.md

 ### Defining initial languages via ENV variable

-It is possible to define initial languages for via `INITIAL_MULTILANG_LANGUAGES` env variable.
+It is possible to define initial languages via `INITIAL_LANGUAGES` env variable.
 These languages will be added on tenant init and applied to index.
 Example usage:
-`INITIAL_MULTILANG_LANGUAGES=eng,fre,kor,chi,spa`.
-If the variable is not defined than only `eng` code is added.
+`INITIAL_LANGUAGES=eng,fre,kor,chi,spa`.
+If the variable is not defined, only `eng` code is added.